gear-foundation/gear-wiki/docs/gear/glossary.md

 ### Transaction

 A record in a digital ledger that represents an atomic event in a blockchain.
-In case of Gear transactions can be 4 types: create a program; send a message; dequeue messages; balance transfers.
+In case of Gear Protocol transactions can be 4 types: create a program; send a message; dequeue messages; balance transfers.

 ### Validator